t0m1ab/alphazero/README.md

 * `tests.py`: contains various tests that can be run to check the implementation

 ### games/
-* `configs.py`: define default configurations mapping
+* `register.py`: define configurations, boards and networks mapping for each game from their name
 * `othello.py`: implementation of the Othello environment, game config and neural network for AlphaZero
 * `connect4.py`: TODO
 * `tictactoe.py`: TODO